As explained in another thread (

 The reason for this (limitation) is that boundary integration is for both practical and accuracy reasons performed on selections of grid cell faces (or edges in 2D).
 And the way to ensure the grid generation algorithm does indeed mesh a reasonably smooth plane/boundary is to first define it in the geometry.

-In another thread ( http://forum.featool.com/Export-of-STEP-geometry-to-Gmsh-cut-with-plane-and-re-import-STEP-tp423p426.html ) a method is outlined whereby the equivalent functionality may be accomplished in the Geometry mode:
+http://forum.featool.com/Export-of-STEP-geometry-to-Gmsh-cut-with-plane-and-re-import-STEP-tp423p426.html ) a method is outlined whereby the equivalent functionality may be accomplished in the Geometry mode:

 Precise Simulation wrote